sshsshy/ZeroTrace/README.md

 2 - Stefanov, E., Van Dijk, M., Shi, E., Fletcher, C., Ren, L., Yu, X. and Devadas, S., 2013, November.
 Path ORAM: an extremely simple oblivious RAM protocol.
 In Proceedings of the 2013 ACM SIGSAC conference on Computer & communications security (pp. 299-310).
 ACM.

 3 - Wang, X., Chan, H. and Shi, E., 2015, October.
 Circuit oram: On tightness of the goldreich-ostrovsky lower bound.
 In Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security (pp. 850-861).
 ACM.

+* - Caveat: Recently we have seen attacks against the Intel special service enclaves, that can compromise the enclaves key generation process.
+We expect Intel to patch these bugs, as these effectively cripple SGX as a whole.